abhriyaroy/WallR2.0/README.md

  ## Image Loading

+ Image loading can be from various sources of data like a `file path` or a `bitmap` or a `drawable resource` or it may also happen that the image needs to be processed befoer being used and glide caters to all that with very minimal `boiler-plate` code with proper `caching mechanisms` and hence was suitable for this project.

  ### Glide
+ <a href="https://github.com/bumptech/glide">Glide</a> is used behind an <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/ui/ImageLoader.kt">image loader</a> abstraction so that any other image loading library can be easily used instead of glide if required.<br>

  ## Testing
+   TDD (Test Driven Development) is an effective way of developing the applicaion by incrementally adding the code and writing tests.
+It ensures us that the addition of new features have not mistakenly broken anything else and gives us more confidence to push out code. <br>
+    While writing tests we often come across certain edge cases which were not thought of while writing the normal code thus helps us build a more robust and stable application.

  ### Unit Tests

-   TDD (Test Driven Development) is an effective way of developing the applicaion by incrementally adding the code and writing tests.
-Unit tests in this project are written using the Mockito framework and run using the JUnit runner.
+   Unit tests in this project are written using the <a href="https://site.mockito.org/">Mockito</a> framework and run using the <a href="https://junit.org/junit4/">JUnit</a> runner.
+These tests are very fast in nature and help us quickly test our codebase for any breaking change.

-   #### JUnit

-   #### Mockito

    <p align="center"><img src="https://i.imgur.com/IxDnxIt.png" height = 200></a>